RoverIsADog/gradetracklite/client/html/README.md

 # HTML Folder

-This folder contains raw HTML and CSS templates for the frontend webpages.
-They are implementations of the powerpoint designs.
-They should be reimplemented in React later.
+This folder contains raw HTML and CSS templates for the frontend webpages with sample data.
+They are direct implementations of the powerpoint designs.
+The expectation is that they be re-implemented in React later.

+**THIS FOLDER EXISTS FOR ARCHIVAL PURPOSES ONLY NOW, REACT REIMPLEMENTATION DONE**

 ## Design Language